Ferada/distlisp/doc/distlisp.md

 threads can send messages to each other and spawn new threads.

-The extended API adds communication between nodes over network using {package iolib}.
+The extended API adds communication between nodes over network using `IOLIB`.
 The serialisation package is replaceable (by default the Lisp printer and {package cl-store} are supported).
 Negotiation of the used package is supported via a short handshake protocol on each connection.
-Connection encryption is currently supported via {package cl+ssl}.
+Connection encryption is currently supported via `cl+ssl`.

 Additional error prevention can be added via message counters for inividual messages.